 - Develop electronic health record tools and an interactive online guidance tool for clinicians working with refugees

 - Train clinicians and service providers on refugee health

 - Refugee Adolescent and Women’s Health Regional Training Meeting, September 2018

 - Evaluate refugee health issues (both epidemiology and care/management), such as hepatitis B, mental health, tuberculosis, cancers related to infectious diseases

-- Develop accessible health education resources for refugees, including a mobile application (collaborated with Girls Who Code @ UMN)
+- Develop accessible health education resources for refugees, including a mobile application

 - Promote communication among refugee health professionals and dissemination of best practices

 - As a member of Colorado’s multi-site Refugee Health Surveillance Network, contribute refugee health screening data to help protect the health of refugees and the broader public